New Music To Know This Week: Amber Mark Is A Real One, Claude Fontaine Rocks Steady & More

 Minke "Too Late"

-In any major city across the world, it's a rite of passage to go home crying openly on the subway.
-Maybe you're one of the lucky ones who hide behind sunglasses, earbuds in while your favourite sad song plays.
+In NYC, and major cities across Europe, it's a rite of passage to go home crying openly on the subway.
+Maybe you're one of the lucky ones who hide behind sunglasses, earbuds in while your favorite sad song plays.
 Minke is here to soundtrack that moment after your next bad breakup.
 In her video, directed by Aisha Taylor, she busks and lives the fantasy, but those big bad major chords contain something a little more sad.
 Cue it up for the next guy who is already gone.

 Claude Fontaine "Hot Tears"